 (g) all other money and property lawfully received or held by the Authority for the purposes of this Act.

+[Section 17 amended: No. 32 of 2016 s.
+179.]

 18. Animal Resources Authority Account

 The Authority shall have an account at a bank approved by the Treasurer (to be called the Animal Resources Authority Account) and —